emersonbarea/RouteFlow-ExaBGP/README.md

 # Building

-First of all, you need have RouteFlow installed and working.
-RouteFlow can be taked [here](https://github.com/CPqD/RouteFlow/blob/master/README.md#building).
-So, you need to use `createExaBGP` script to create all lxc routers and `rftestExaBGP` to start RouteFlow enviroment.
+First of all, you need have RouteFlow built and working.
+RouteFlow can be taken [here](https://github.com/CPqD/RouteFlow/blob/master/README.md#building).
+So, you need clone this repository `git clone https://github.com/emersonbarea/RouteFlow-ExaBGP.git`.

 # Environment